The Halo Bispectrum Multipoles in Redshift Space: Results

 \subsection{Bias relations}

 The parameter space can be further reduced by introducing relations among the bias parameters.
-In \PaperI{} and \PaperII{} we considered a few of such relations, either theoretically motivated or from results of numerical simulations \cite{ShethChanScoccimarro2013, LazeyrasEtal2016, LazeyrasSchmidt2018, EggemeierEtal2020, EggemeierEtal2021}.
+In \PaperI{} and \PaperII{} we considered a few of them, either theoretically motivated or extracted from numerical simulations \cite{ShethChanScoccimarro2013, LazeyrasEtal2016, LazeyrasSchmidt2018, EggemeierEtal2020, EggemeierEtal2021}.
 Of those, we select the two that provide the best improvement to the fit of the power spectrum and bispectrum in real space and test them again here in redshift space.
 The first is the fitting function for $b_2(b_1,\bG)$ obtained in \cite{LazeyrasEtal2016} from separate universe simulations.
 The second is the fit to the excursion set prediction for the tidal bias parameter $\bG(b_1)$ proposed in \cite{EggemeierEtal2020, EggemeierEtal2021}.
 For convenience we reproduce these two relations here:

 In figure~\ref{fig:bias_relations} we compare three cases with our reference 5-parameter model: applying each of the bias relations $b_2(b_1,\bG)$ and $\bG(b_1)$ individually, as well as the two of them combined.
 In the top-left panel we show their difference in the DIC with respect to the reference model, as a function of the largest wavenumber $\kmax$ for the analysis of the monopole plus quadrupole.
 The top-right panel shows instead the effective numbers of parameters, again as a function of $\kmax$ and for $B_0+B_2$.
 The DIC shows a marginal preference for the $\bG(b_1)$ relation, for values of $\kmax$ close to $0.06\kMpc$, whereas the combination of the two relations quickly becomes disfavoured beyond $\kmax = 0.05\kMpc$.